 The two drill holes into Sidney were designed to test the target’s northeast margin or boundary.
 The holes were collared 325 metres apart outside the target area and aimed to the southwest at a -60 degree angle to intersect the inferred sub-vertical mineralized boundary at depth.
 The top portion of the holes intersected a non-mineralized sequence of volcanics, sediments and intrusions before encountering the Sidney target hosted ultramafics that continued to the bottom of the holes.
 The Sidney target returned 163 metres of 0.129% nickel-in-alloy in the lower half of hole 10SID-09 and 282 metres of 0.143% nickel-in-alloy in hole 10SID-10.

-As such, Decar represents a potential bulk-tonnage, open-pit target.
+As such, multiple targets at the Decar Nickel District represent potential bulk-tonnage, open-pit targets.
 The drill results from the 2010 program are presented in the following table:

 2010 Baptiste and Sidney Drill Hole Results